-Work could be linked to any other curriculum area, Science, Geography, History and so on.
-It could take many forms, preparing a talk, completing a piece of research or conducting an interview and will be set at the beginning of a topic of work.
+Work could be linked to any other curriculum area such as Science, Geography, History and so on.
+It could take many forms, preparing a talk, completing a piece of research or conducting an interview and will be set at the beginning of a series of lessons.
 The nature of this work may be more open ended than in other areas and may be a longer term project.
+We also encourage children to carry out their own research around the wider curriculum as we know that when children are excited about their learning they want to continue this at home!
+We encourage children to bring in this additional work and will celebrate what they have completed in their own time.